Electrical panel vs

 When should I upgrade my electrical panel?

-You may need to upgrade your electrical panel if your home is older, your electrical needs have increased, or you are planning a major renovation that will add new electrical loads.
+You may need to upgrade your electrical panel if your home's power needs have increased, the panel is outdated, or you are making major renovations that require more electrical capacity.

 Connect with certified professionals in your area